15 April marks the anniversary of the birth of leader Kim Il Sung.

 - Koreans celebrate during this time period by visiting locations connected historically with the leader, such as the Mansudae Grand Monuments, Kumsusan Palace of the Sun, and Mangyongdae Birthplace.
 Since this is a holiday celebrated over a long period, you can expect to see many Koreans out visiting various locations at this time.
 On the Day of the Sun, Koreans spend their day off relaxing in the park, joining in mass dance celebrations or visiting the Kim Ilsungia flower exhibition - and you can join them too!

 - Aside from enjoying a picnic in the park with the Koreans or even having a karaoke sing-along with them (!), you can expect to see Koreans joining in the various celebrations throughout Pyongyang.

-The Pyongyang Marathon is also part of the celebrations, and this year (2019) the Pyongyang marathon will fall on the same weekend as the Day of the Sun in North Korea.
+The Pyongyang Marathon is also part of the celebrations.
 There has never been a better time to visit North Korea, combining two main events - and hopefully some sunshine over Spring!